XENONnT/admix/docs/usage.rst

 Download from Rucio with a Template Dictionary (with chunks)
 ------------------------------------------------------------
 In additon to the Rucio downloads with a DID, aDMIX supports a Rucio template dictionary download too.
 It is important to notice that by default only the lowest level Rucio dataset is downloaded.
-It is possible to adjust it by specifing the level manually when calling the Download(...) function of aDMIX.
+It is possible to adjust it by specifying the level manually when calling the Download(...) function of aDMIX.
 Be aware that due to a complex Rucio structure, the download volume can be increased tremendously.

 .. code-block:: python